About this online course

 After taking this course, you can join EIPA’s dedicated community of practice together with other former participants.
 Keep in touch and share your ideas with this growing community of professionals on EIPA’s LinkedIn groups.

-- Legal professionals, policy analysts, members of the civil society organisations with an interest to broaden their knowledge on the free flow of data, data protection and artificial intelligence;
+- Legal professionals, policy analysts, members of the civil society organisations with an interest in broadening their knowledge on the free flow of data, data protection and artificial intelligence;

-- Anyone, in both the public and private sectors, interested in the free flow of data, data protection, and artificial intelligence.
+- Anyone, in either the public or private sectors, interested in the free flow of data, data protection and artificial intelligence.

 Ms Eveline Hermens